 But criticizing such moral selectivity should not lead those who denounce it to adopt a selectivity of their own.
-Because what took place last night was indeed a crime against humanity, that now takes its place in the dreadful continuum of terrorism and endless war that is slowly but remorselessly grinding our world into moral pulp.
+Because what took place last night was a crime against humanity that now takes its place in the dark continuum of terrorism and endless war that is slowly but remorselessly grinding our world into moral pulp.

-I used to believe that talk of the ‘European civil war’ was a rightwing fantasy, like ‘Eurabia’, that Islamophobes used to whip up antipathy and hatred towards immigrants and Muslim immigrants in particular.
+I used to believe that talk of the ‘European civil war’ was a rightwing fantasy, like the ‘Eurabia’ fantasy that Islamophobes used to depict Muslim immigrants as cultural invaders.
 I still do, but it is also becoming increasingly clear that these fantasies are not limited to the Breiviks of this world, and that if things carry on the way they are our collective future in this continent will be darker than we imagine.

 Already the Paris massacres are being seized upon to justify all kinds of agendas that have nothing to do with Daesh.
-Take this statement from the Polish European affairs ministe Konrad Szymanski today:.
+Take this statement from the Polish European affairs minister Konrad Szymanski today: